Huy-To/RaspberryPie5/README.md

-# Raspberry Pi 5 Face Detection System (Picamera2 Only)
+# Raspberry Pi 5 Face Detection & Recognition System (Picamera2 Only)

-A real-time face detection system optimized for Raspberry Pi 5 using YOLOv12n-face.pt model.
+A real-time face detection and recognition system optimized for Raspberry Pi 5 using YOLOv12n-face.pt model.
 **This version uses picamera2 ONLY - no OpenCV required.
 Designed specifically for Raspberry Pi Camera Module.**

+## 🆕 New: Facial Recognition!

+The system now includes **facial recognition** capabilities!
+You can:
+- Enroll faces of known people
+- Recognize faces in real-time
+- See names displayed on detected faces
+- Manage a database of known faces

 ## ⚡ Quick Start (3 Steps)